Apple iPhone 16 vs OnePlus 12R

 Frequently Asked Questions

-Apple iPhone 16 excels if you value a18 chip with 8gb ram specifically optimized for apple intelligence.
-OnePlus 12R is better if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
-Pick based on your budget and daily use.
+Apple iPhone 16 is the better choice if you prioritize a18 chip with 8gb ram specifically optimized for apple intelligence.
+OnePlus 12R wins if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
+Both are rated highly (4.8★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure